MooersLab/pymolsnips/README.md

 This minimizes the number of enclosures that need to be made.
 A variant of the pymolsnips library called [pymolpysnips](https://github.com/MooersLab/pymolpysnips) has the pml code already enclosed.

-Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.
+If the image needs further adjustment, the PML code in the cell above the image can be edited and rerun by entering Control-Enter.
+The only limitation is that may be more convenient to obtain initial viewport settings from an interactive session.
+It is remarkable how the desired output can be obtained in about five iterative cycles of editing the PML code and inspecting the output.
+These cycles may take ten to twenty minutes to complete.
+The advantage of having the code and the output in close proximity in a single document is enormous.
+It save a lot of time and frustration associated with the remaking and renumbering of images during the drafting of new manuscripts and the revision of manuscripts for re-submission.

 Jupyter Notebooks are also effective for providing training in the classroom and workshops.
 It is designed to support reproducible research and literate programming.

 The main gotcha is that you have to be aware of the state of the computer.
 That is, you have to be mindful of the order in which the cells were executed.
+This something that experienced programmers do innately.
-This seems to be a big stumbling block for users with no formal training in computing.
+However, it seems to be a big stumbling block and common source of discouragement for users with little training in computing.

 *Jupyter Notebook* has two extensions for snippet management.
 These notebook extensions have to be installed first.
 The snippets are stored in JSON files so they are not so easy to edit because of the nested braces.
 The snippets are accessed from pulldown menus.
 The pulldown menus are limited by the height of the screen, so the snippets have to stored by category in nested submenus.

 A crude alternate approach is to store the snippets one per file, each with the `*.pml` file extension.
 The these snippets can be loaded as needed by using the load magic.